supervisely/docs/data-organization/Annotation-JSON-format/07_Supervisely_format_pointcloud_episode.md

     }
 ]
 ```
+**Optional fields and loading**
+These fields are optional and are not needed when loading the project.
+The server can automatically fill in these fields while project is loading.

+- `id` - unique identifier of the current object
+- `classId` - unique class identifier of the current object
+- `labelerLogin` - string - the name of user who created the current figure
+- `createdAt` - string - date and time of figure creation
+- `updatedAt` - string - date and time of the last figure update

+Main idea of `key` fields and `id` you can see below in [Key id map file](#key-id-map-file) section.

 **Fields definitions:**
-- `description` - string - (optional) -  this field is used to store the text we want to assign to the video.
-In the labeling intrface it corresponds to the 'data' filed.
+- `description` - string - (optional) -  this field is used to store the text to assign to the sequence.
 - `key` - string, unique key for a given sequence (used in key_id_map.json to get the sequence ID)
 - `tags` - list of strings that will be interpreted as episode tags
 - `objects` - list of objects that may be present on the episode